 How to tell a new hire it isn’t working out

 Once your new starter begins work, you should follow a set procedure.
 Evaluate their performance early on and provide them with regular updates.
-You can train them for any skills gaps and even extend their probation period if necessary.
+You can train them for any skills gaps and even extend their probation period

 Remember to keep a written record of all exchanges with your employee.
 Make it clear that they aren’t meeting expectations.

 There’s also the possibility your new starter is thinking: “This new job is not a good fit for me.”
 After speaking with them and realising this is the case, you can take the right course of action to help them.

 However, if you have provided them with a warning about their performance, exhausted all available possibilities, but there’s no sign of a change, then you may want to take the next step.

 Personality job fit test